-Isla is a Scottish playwright, performer and director, currently based in Edinburgh.
-She specialises in creating ecofeminist work and believes in theatre that challenges both its audience and its makers.
+Isla is a Scottish playwright, performer and director, based in Edinburgh.
+She specialises in creating ecofeminist performance and believes in theatre that challenges both its audience and its makers.

 Isla's recent work for stage includes, amongst others, She Wolf (Assembly Roxy) Alright Sunshine (A Play, a Pie and a Pint @ Òran Mór), Daphne, or Hellfire (The Pleasance), Sno Wite and the Seven Dickensians (Strange Town / Scottish Storytelling Centre), The View from Portobello (Royal Lyceum), and BANTER (LYT/Traverse).
 Isla was selected as one of four playwrights to be mentored at Hampstead Theatre on the 2019 INSPIRE Playwrights Programme, mentored by Roy Williams, and was a Traverse Young Writer in 2021.
 She also makes digital and audio theatre, working with Strange Town, Scottish Mental Health Arts Festival and the Scottish Youth Theatre, on recent projects.
 Isla currently has plays in development with support from Creative Scotland, The Beacon Arts Centre and The Gaiety.